-- Teachers ensure the students have enough time to practise the task independently - Teachers tour the classroom to check understanding and offer feedback (orange/green highlighters and/or red pen) through live marking - Where appropriate, teachers use the visualiser or read out excellent work to the rest of the class
+- Teachers ensure the students have enough time to practise the task independently.
+This could be for 20 minutes or longer. - Teachers tour the classroom to check understanding and offer feedback (orange/green highlighters and/or red pen) through live marking - Where appropriate, teachers use the visualiser or read out excellent work to the rest of the class - There may be occasions in the you do where the teacher has identified a common misconception.
+In this case the may stop the class, get students to correct this and then carry on with their work.